-I recently hosted a webinar where I asked Karim Hosny, Olla Ashour, and Mayowa Egbewunmi about a typical day in the life of a Works engineer.
+Not too long ago, I organized a webinar where I inquired Karim Hosny, Olla Ashour, and Mayowa Egbewunmi about what their workdays look like as Works engineers.

 Karim, who is currently a Senior Software Developer at GitHub, has been part of the Works crew in Cairo, Egypt, for more than a year.
 Olla, on the other hand, hails from Alexandria, Egypt, and worked with Works for two years before moving on to a startup that specializes in educational technology.
 Mayowa became part of the Works team in February 2022 and is now in Singapore.
 Prior to joining, he has been associated with Premise for some time.

 Can you depict a typical day in your routine?

 Mayowa: I am based in Nigeria while working for Premise, located in the Bay Area of California.
 There is a time difference of between 7 and 8 hours, depending on the season, between my location and my team’s location.
 To ensure a smooth collaboration, I strive to balance my work and personal life efficiently.
 I typically attend to my team’s crucial tasks and review my schedule in the morning.
 In the afternoons, which is usually between 2 and 5, I primarily focus on coding work, leaving the evenings to hold additional sessions or conversations on ways of improving teamwork and involvement.